June 15, 2020

 Central to the Honors Program is a series of two related courses culminating in a thesis at the end of the senior year.
 The first, PHIL 497, enables the student to pursue the search for and development of a suitable topic.
 By the second semester of the senior year, the student should have the background necessary for writing an honors thesis in PHIL 498.
 Students interested in the Honors Program should submit a written request to the chair of the department before the second semester of their junior year.

 In the second semester of their junior year, honors candidates submit a thesis proposal for approval.
-Upon departmental approval, honors candidates will register for two .25 unit courses to be taken senior year, PHIL 497 (fall) and PHIL 498 (spring).
+Upon departmental approval, honors candidates will register for two 0.25 unit courses to be taken senior year, PHIL 497 (fall) and PHIL 498 (spring).
 Honors candidates write complete drafts of their theses in PHIL 497 and refine and defend their theses in PHIL 498.

 Upon completion of the thesis, the honors candidate will stand for an oral examination on the thesis, conducted by an outside examiner and the candidate's thesis advisor, in the presence of the entire department.

-Philosophy majors interested in attending graduate school are strongly encouraged to select PHIL 201 to satisfy the logic requirement, and to select PHIL 400, PHIL 405 and PHIL 410 to satisfy the core-area course requirements.
+Philosophy majors interested in attending graduate school are strongly encouraged to select PHIL 201 to satisfy the logic requirement, and to select PHIL 400, 405 and 410 to satisfy the core-area course requirements.
 Such students also should consult with a faculty member as early as possible.